-If you have ever asked these questions you are not alone.
-These were the questions Harville Hendrix and his wife, Helen LaKelly Hunt, the creators of Imago Relationship Therapy, struggled with over 40 years ago.
+If you have ever asked “why do couples fight? or why does the dream become the nightmare?, you are not alone.
+Harville Hendrix and his wife, Helen LaKelly Hunt, the creators of Imago Relationship Therapy, struggled with why couples fight for over 40 years ago.
 Their answer, I believe, has cracked the code on relationships.
 Much like having the right combination to a lock, knowing the combination makes it much easier to open the lock.
 Once you understand their insight, you now have a choice.
-You can keep fighting and turn the dream into a nightmare or you can cooperate with their perception that, in fact, you have married your healer
+You can keep fighting and turn the dream into a nightmare or you can cooperate with their perception that, in fact, you have married your healer.

 For you then, the first piece of the combination lock is that you are unconsciously attracted to someone who will have some of both the positive but also negative traits of your primary caregivers.
 You can keep fighting and have the dream change to a nightmare or you can reframe their insight, as nature or God or the universe, giving you a second chance to get needs met that were not met the first time around.
 Armed with this insight you now have a chance to do things differently.